thelastbackspace/traceperf/README.md

 #### Using Nested Track Calls

-For more complex scenarios, you can use nested `track` calls:
+For more complex scenarios or when you don't want to replace function references, you can explicitly use nested `track` calls:

 ```javascript
 tracePerf.track(() => {